gatsbyjs/gatsby/README.md

   files, a headless CMS like Contentful or WordPress, or a REST or GraphQL API.
 Use source plugins to load your data, then develop using Gatsby’s uniform GraphQL interface.

 - **Performance Is Baked In.** Ace your performance audits by default.
-Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, and prefetching resources, and more to ensure your site is fast — no manual tuning required.
+Gatsby automates code-splitting, image optimization, inlining critical styles, lazy-loading, and prefetching resources, and more to ensure your site is fast — no manual tuning required.

 - **Host at Scale for Pennies.** Gatsby sites don’t require servers so you can host your entire site on a CDN for a fraction of the cost of a server-rendered site.
 Many Gatsby sites can be